fboglind/project-acholi/README.md

 - Test different beam sizes and batch sizes
 - Calculate BLEU and chrF scores for each configuration
 - Save all translations and results
-- Identify the best performing
+- Identify the best performing configuration

 The script will create a timestamped directory with:
 - All translations for each configuration